 - 3. RGP Restrictions: This general permit does not authorize: - a.
-The placement of dredged and/or fill material in or within 500 feet of special aquatic sites defined in 40 CFR 230. - b.
-Permanent losses of waters of the US, including special aquatic sites; - c.
-The discharge of dredged material back into the Federal Project, once dredged from within the Federal Project plus the 500-foot "top-of-slope" limit of the new CCSCIP; - d.
-The use of a Hopper Dredge; - e.
+The permanent discharge and/or placement of dredged and/or fill material into waters of the US, including special aquatic sites, and within the 500-foot limits specified above; - b.
+The use of a Hopper Dredge; - c.
+Direct and/or indirect impacts resulting in temporary or permanent losses to wetlands and other special aquatic sites defined in 40 CFR 230; - d.
+Prop washing; - e.
 Water jetting for the removal of the utility line; - f.
-"Prop-Washing"; - g.
 The relocation of the removed utility lines in waters of the US.